mitranim/jisp/readme.md

 #### Safe

 In a relative sense.
-Jisp's simple, extremely regular syntax protects against many common pitfalls of JS.
+Jisp protects against many common pitfalls of JS with its simple, extremely regular syntax, automatic var declarations, break statements, wrapping of compiled files into a lambda to prevent global leaks.
 But it also gives you lots of power which can be useful or dangerous.
 Jisp makes you safer in the same sense taking a quad damage powerup makes you safer.

 ## ToDo Upcoming

 Working on these.

+* Drop the extension of native objects.
 * Fix the known bugs and NYI.
+* Macro support for the REPL.
 * Built-in macros: new special forms and functions.
 * Embedding of operator-functions to allow passing them around by name (e.g. `(arr.sort >)`).
 * Compiler error messages for when special forms like `=` and `quote`, as well as JS keywords, are met outside their destined place (first element in list).